amitnos123/drawing/README.md

 Attributes:
 *  type (Literal['irregular']): Fixed type for the irregular junction.
+   Literal['irregular'] only allowed the value 'irregular'.
+Hence type is a constant.
 *  width (float): Width of the junction.
 *  thickness (float): Thickness parameter for the asymmetric elbow shape.
 *  vertical_length (float): Vertical length for the elbow shape.